makhmudislamov/campaignAPI/README.md

 # OP1 MVP web page

 **OnePlus1** is an ad tech company and this is our MVP.
+Brands can create ad campaigns that will be run via rideshare cars and customiza the campaign duration, target market and of course their message

 **Project requirements**
 - Written in JavaScript using Node.js, Express.js, and MongoDB